-Basic principles of electricity as applied to automobiles.
+3 hours lecture, 6 hours laboratory Basic principles of electricity as applied to automobiles.
 Comprehensive investigation of automotive electrical systems including periodic maintenance, diagnosis, component servicing and adjustment.
 Students will be expected to complete associated tasks in the shop as specified by NATEF (National Automotive Training Educational Foundation).
 Preparation for ASE A-6 Certification.

-123 ENGINE PERFORMANCE II -FUEL SYSTEMS 5 UNITS
+123 ENGINE PERFORMANCE II -5 UNITS FUEL SYSTEMS

-Recommended Preparation: "C" grade or higher or "Pass" in AUTO 120 or equivalent closed loop fuel control, computer-assisted carburetion, computer-controlled fuel injection, turbochargers and superchargers, scan tool diagnostics, digital lab scope diagnostics, and OBD II diagnostic.
+Recommended Preparation: "C" grade or higher or "Pass" in AUTO 120 or equivalent

+Second in a three course series dealing with engine performance.
+Emphasizes the use of computers for the control of fuel and air delivery to the engine.
+Topics include: input and output devices, basic computer operation, closed loop fuel control, computer-assisted carburetion, computer-controlled fuel injection, turbochargers and superchargers, scan tool diagnostics, digital lab scope diagnostics, and OBD II diagnostic.
 Students will be required to complete associated tasks in the shop as specified by NATEF (National Automotive Training Educational Foundation).
 Final preparation for ASE Engine Performance (A-8) Certification.